Products Affected - Description

 - Cisplatin is a platinum-based alkylating agent.
 It is labeled for use as a single agent for the treatment of advanced transitional cell bladder cancer, and in combination with other antineoplastic agents for the treatment of metastatic testicular cancer and metastatic ovarian cancer.5-7

-- Cisplatin is used off-label for a variety of neoplastic diseases including squamous cell head and neck cancer, squamous cell ovarian cancer, lung cancer, osteosarcoma, esophageal cancer, adrenal cortex carcinoma, breast cancer, endometrial cancer, or liver cancer, and in patients undergoing hematopoietic stem cell transplantation.
-It has also been used off-label in children for the treatment of brain tumors and osteosarcoma.5-7
+- Cisplatin is used off-label for a variety of neoplastic diseases including squamous cell head and neck cancer, cervical cancer, lung cancer, osteosarcoma, esophageal cancer, adrenal cortex carcinoma, breast cancer, endometrial cancer, or liver cancer, and in patients undergoing hematopoietic stem cell transplantation.
+It has also been used off-label in children for the treatment of brain tumors and osteosarcoma.
+5-7

-- Chemotherapy agents, such as cisplatin, pose additional safety risks both for patients and for healthcare workers handling these agents.5,6
+- Chemotherapy agents, such as cisplatin, pose additional safety risks both for patients and for healthcare workers handling these agents.5-7

 Alternative Agents & Management